riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 The version selection process applies the following rules in order:

 1. Among the eligible versions, select the one with the highest priority.
-2. If multiple versions are equally priority, select the one that was declared first.
+2. If multiple versions have equal priority, select the one that was declared first.
 3. If no other suitable versions are found, fall back to the "default" version.